-- You’re not particularly intrinsically motivated by the idea of doing a computer science PhD (though this might mean you should check whether you’re going to be motivated by AI safety research, too!)
+- You’re not particularly intrinsically motivated by the idea of doing a machine learning PhD (though this might mean you should check whether you’re going to be motivated by AI safety research, too!)

 - You can’t find an advisor who will support you in either developing a general understanding of CS, AI and machine learning, or working directly on something relevant to AI safety.

 - You think you’re in a particularly good position to learn and do research that’s directly relevant to AI safety on your own.
 We’d be very wary of this: only do this if you have a community you can stay connected with, collaborate with, get feedback from, and you know you can be self-motivated.

 What are some good backup options if it doesn’t work out?

 See our career profiles for more information on these options.

 What are some good first steps if you’re interested?